cptreck/cptreck/README.md

-- Hi, I’m Jesse Caccavale
+- Hi, I’m CPTReck
-- I’m interested in books, video games, board games, fishing, nature, and food.
-- I have experience with HTML, CSS, JavaScript, Python, SQL, and Java.
+- This is where I store all my trash I'm ashamed of.